abitofalchemy/Frienso/FriensoAlpha/README.md

                     - Finished tracking requests of type 'WatchMe'
                     - {bug} Fixed a problem in the quick-coreFriends-view, there was an issue with nicknames being nil.
                     FriensoQuickCircle VC is now pulling unique names of friends that current user is Watching
+                    - {bug} fixed problem with drawer not working on iPhone4
+                    - {bug} fixed problem with frienso user with current event, if not in one's coreCircle, then do nothing with it.
+                    - Fixed issue with one's ongoing event (WatchMe) not sticking, now it sticks if the user navigates out of the app and returns, or kills it and reopens it, the bit will set the WatchMe switch ON

 * ver 1.5 build 25  - Fixed minor issues with the Profile & CoreCircle views; redoing the way the user logs in or registers!